Famous Person of Maadigan, Historian of the Royal Archives

 Who Am I?

-In this archive, I am called Famous Person, the historian of Thalevir.
-This name serves as a designation to ensure these records endure rather than as a mark of status.
-I recognize that the struggle for identity is a burden shared across every culture and era.
+I am also aware that the struggle for identity is a burden shared across every culture and era.
 It is a dilemma that ignores the boundaries of gender and place.
-My answer to this question is laid out in detail through the records that follow.

 Role and Affiliation